JackieDai/RichDadAndPoorDad/004 Chapter One/Chapter One 24.md

 >
 > ![](https://ydlunacommon-cdn.nosdn.127.net/c6de7df97cbd804a0e6ebc9714d460e1.jpg?)

-If the fear of not having enough money  **arises**, instead of immediately running out to get a job, they instead might ask themselves this question: ‘Will a job be the best solution to this fear <u>over the long run(长远看来，长期)</u>?’
+##### If the fear of not having enough money  **<u>arises</u>**, instead of immediately running out to get a job, they instead might ask themselves this question: ‘Will a job be the best solution to this fear <u>over the long run(长远看来，长期)</u>?’

  In my opinion, the answer is no. A job is really a short-term solution to a long-term problem.

 ---